Understanding Gold Finger Connectors in PCBs

 Gold Finger Design

-Here are some important design considerations for gold finger processing:
+Here are some key design considerations for gold finger processing:

 • Chamfered Gold Finger

-• A solder mask window treatment should be applied to the gold finger area, while the PIN area does not require steel mesh openings.
+• Apply a solder mask window treatment to the gold finger area.

-• Avoid placing copper on the surface of the gold finger.
+• Avoid placing copper directly on the gold finger surface.

 Gold Finger Design Example

-• Recommendation: Full copper cutting beneath the gold finger pad.
+• Consider full copper cutting beneath the gold finger pad for optimal performance.

-Processing and Production Considerations for PCB Gold Fingers
+Important Considerations for PCB Gold Fingers Processing and Production

-• PCBs with thicknesses between 1.2 mm and 2.4 mm can be processed with a beveled edge.
-Boards outside of this thickness range cannot be processed in this manner.
+• PCBs with thickness ranging from 1.2 mm to 2.4 mm can undergo processing with a beveled edge.
+Boards outside this thickness range are not suitable for this method.

-Below are several common diagrams illustrating different bevel angles and depths for your reference:
+Here are some common diagrams showcasing various bevel angles and depths for your reference:

 PCB Image 1